 Start using RES-Q in 3 simple steps, by clicking the buttons below:

 RES-Q is a Registry of Stroke Care Quality.
-Developed as an ESO initiative, RES-Q was initially targeted primarily at Central and Eastern Europe.
-However RES-Q is happy to welcome users from across the world.
+Developed as an ESO East initiative, RES-Q was initially targeted at primarily at Central and Eastern Europe.
+However, RES-Q is happy to welcome users from across the world.

 How can I use RES-Q?